 Student Exchange Programs

 As the Japanese proverb states, “A frog in the well doesn’t know the ocean”.
 If we keep our students preserved inside four walls of the school, it will do no good to them.
 We must promote student exchange programs in our schools and collaborate with universities and schools abroad.
 Through this, our students develop critical thinking and this provides them with an edge over their counterparts.
 They can set goals for themselves and decide the career that suits them the best.

 Rightly stated by Margaret Mead, “Children must be taught how to think, not what to think.”
 Today we have transformed our classrooms into factories where we produce robots by feeding them with mere bookish knowledge.
 This is insane as it does not help them in living a fruitful life.
 They should know how to apply that knowledge in an efficient manner.
 For this they should be taught skills like time management, how they can balance their activities in school and home, and spend time wisely.
 They should be taught how to be flexible by different methods.
 In this dynamic era, it is mandatory for students to change with time.
 In this constantly changing world, they require a new approach as every innovation turns obsolete with the advent of a new challenge.
 We all know that goal setting is a process and it is always good to be flexible.

 Parents and teachers must work mutually towards students

 It’s very important teachers and parents follow the goals set by students.
 As sometimes they can set unrealistic goals.
-Instead of helping them, these goals lowers their morale.
-Teacher should teach students work planning and goal setting.
-Parents should share their stories with children how through travail they achieved something.
-Through this they look up to their parents and work hard towards achieving their goals.
+Instead of helping them, these goals lower their morale.
+A teacher should teach students work planning and goal setting.
+Parents should share their stories with children about how through travail they achieved something.
+Through this, they look up to their parents and work hard towards achieving their goals.

 We are sure that through these methods students will learn how to set goals for themselves and achieve them beforehand.
 We request all education stakeholders to use these methods in your education institution and let us know how they helped you and your students.